vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-text-ed/README.md

 To use the text editing service in your app, you just have to configure its options (`CadmusTextEdServiceOptions`).
 Currently, the only property in these options is the list of plugins.

-The text editing service is not a singleton, so you can configure each instance of it as you prefer.
-This typically is done in the constructor of your consumer component.
-Alternatively, you can configure plugins globally.
+The text editing service is not a singleton, so you must add `CadmusTextEdService` to the `providers` array of your standalone component, and you can configure each service instance as you prefer.
+This can be done in the constructor of your consumer component, or (most often) globally in application configuration.

 ### Global Configuration